 STEP TEN: Connecting the wires from the pressure switch will be done as follows, connect one wire to the connection on the compressor, and the other wire will be routed along with the liquid hose and connected to the blue lead you left unconnected during the interior installation.
-We've included a bullet and splice connector to make these connections, use a crimp tool to secure these properly.
-You must run the white switch wire thru the firewall and connect to the blue wire from the main harness.
+We've included a bullet and slice connector to make these connections.

 FINAL STEPS: You can now complete this portion of the installation by reinstalling any of the exterior components you removed.
-Take a look around at your installation and check all fittings and bolts for tightness, check the heater hose clamps for tightness, and make sure nothing is routed in a way to obstruct any moving parts.
+Take a look around at your installation and check all fitting and bolts for tightness, check the heater hose clamps for tightness, and make sure nothing is routed in a way to obstruct any moving parts.